 There’s a special beauty in this simpler way of life that has to be admired.

 I loved the fact I was welcomed here with open arms and people were curious to meet me.
-Find out where I was from, invite me in for a local tea or Ara (alcohol), even meet their children and show me their homes.
+Find out where I was from, invite me in for a local tea or Ara (alcohol), and even meet their children and show me their homes.

 Meet the Brokpa Shepherds and their sheep!

 One of my favourite experiences in Sangti Valley was meeting the Brokpa shepherds rally their sheep on their way back from a long day of grazing in the fields.